etwk/blog/content/lists/books.md

 ### Ethics
 - [ ] The Moral Circle: Who Matters, What Matters, and Why (Jeff Sebo) #science #morality #must
+- [ ] The Matter of Evil: From Speculative Realism to Ethical Pessimism (Drew M. Dalton)

 ## Photography
 - [ ] I Am Home: Portraits of Immigrant Teenagers